-In 1978, Alan Moore decided to quit the job at the Nottingham gas board and dedicate himself full time to breaking into the comics industry as a writer.
+In 1978, Alan Moore decided to quit the job at the Northampton gas board and dedicate himself full time to breaking into the comics industry as a writer.
 It was a high risk strategy.
-He was twenty four years old and his young wife was pregnant.
+He was twenty-four years old and his young wife was pregnant.
 But Moore saw it as his last chance to exchange a job he hated for a career he loved.

 His fascinating story is detailed thoroughly by the always excellent Lance Parkin in this comprehensive biography.

 Magic Words: The Extraordinary Life of Alan Moore by Lance Parkin, published by Aurum Press (2013)